 Rev. Hashmel Turner

-The original dispute arose when Turner, a resident of Fredericksburg and a member of the town council, was part of a rotation of council members who took turns bringing a prayer at the council meetings.
-He ended his prayers “in Jesus’ name.”
+The dispute arose when Turner, a resident of Fredericksburg, Va., and a member of the town council, was part of a rotation of council members who took turns bringing a prayer at the council meetings.
+He ended his prayers “in Jesus name.”

-Turner’s prayer, however, offended a listener, who prompted the involvement of several activist groups that threatened a lawsuit if the elected Christian council member continued to be allowed to cite Jesus’ name.
+That, however, offended a listener, who prompted the involvement of several activist groups that threatened a lawsuit if the elected Christian council member continued to be given the same rights to choose how to pray as other council members.

 The city then adopted a non-sectarian prayer requirement, imposing a ban on any reference to “Jesus.”

-O’Connor said, “Turner was not forced to offer a prayer that violated his deeply-held religious beliefs.
-Instead he was given a chance to pray on behalf of the government.”
+“Turner was not forced to offer a prayer that violated his deeply-held religious beliefs.
+Instead he was given a chance to pray on behalf of the government,” O’Connor wrote.

 Not so, said Klingenschmitt.

 “Actually he was directly forced to conform or face the punishment of exclusion,” he said.
-“Actually he was denied the chance to pray on behalf of that government.”
+“Actually he was denied the change to pray on behalf of that government.”

 O’Connor wrote: “The restriction that prayers be nonsectarian in nature is designed to make the prayers accessible to people who come from a variety of backgrounds, not to exclude or disparage a particular faith.”